katjagrace/katjagrace.github.io/_posts/2022-01-16-covid-considerations.md

 **O. It’s not 100% that you will get it.**

 I'd guess there's a decent chance you'll be able avoid it, via reasonable-to-pay costs.
 For instance, maybe omicron basically brings herd immunity.
 Maybe rapid tests get more reliable, easy, and cheap.
 Maybe long covid becomes a bigger concern, and people worry enough to get R0 generally below 1.
 Or other technologies improve: Fend really does cut covid exhalations massively and is taken up widely, or something like Novid finds a way to be taken up.
-(Or your path takes you to being a hermit or living in Asia, or we spend next year hiding in bunkers from cyborg bees, and you are glad you didn’t pay all that covid risk up front for parties that aren’t happening.)
+(Or your path takes you to being a hermit or living in China, or we spend next year hiding in bunkers from cyborg bees, and you are glad you didn’t pay all that covid risk up front for parties that aren’t happening.)

 (If we were doing exactly what we are doing so far, but with air purifiers in most buildings, would R0 would have been ¼ instead of ~1, and would it have died out?
 Is the problem that we are psychologically incapable of maintaining slightly more caution than needed to keep infections steady?)

-Are things so predictable here?
+Are things so predictable?

 <!-- bwr while it's evocative, I might be a bit more circumspect about the shit thing - seems like we find shit disgusting, probably partly because avoiding it has been good on the margin. -->

 <!-- xxx[It isn’t like a physical law: you get it when you spend time breathing near someone else who has it.
 This is controllable, if costly.
 If it’s bad enough, you should do what you can to avoid people like that.
 Also, avoiding people like that can be made much cheaper.
 For instance, the costs can be bounded at moving to Japan or New Zealand.xxx  -->

 <!-- 1.  -->
 <!-- 2.
 How easy it is to avoid depends a lot on the person.
 Reclusiveness was already a popular choice before the pandemic; a one percent threat to your life could push you over the edge into exploring it. -->